artificialintelligencecolombia/daniel-maldonado/tools.md

 ## HTML basic structure

 - The proper way to create the webpage elements is by using semantic tags for the understanding of the website from the search engine.
+This means to use, for example <header></header> instead of <div></div>

 # 08/05